eventide-project/mimic/README.md

 # => Mimic::Void::Error (Cannot invoke `any_method' on a void)
 ```

 NOTE: Method chaining is not possible with a mimicked object.
 This is done with respect to the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
-For a library that offers more advanced features, such as _Black Hole_ styled null objects, consider [Naught](https://github.com/avdi/naught) (amongst others).

 ## Preserved Methods